Maxiemad/MediSync/README.md

 ## 3. Proposed Solution

 **Solution Overview**
-MedSync is a desktop-based, offline Drug Interaction Checker that identifies medication conflicts and visualizes them using a graph model.
+MediSync is a desktop-based, offline Drug Interaction Checker that identifies medication conflicts and visualizes them using a graph model.

 **Core Idea**
 Represent drugs as nodes and interactions as weighted edges.
 Apply severity-based logic and generate risk scores with clear explanations.